Back

 Rule: Vitamin C is friendly with self tanner.
 Keep it in your morning routine.

-Vitamin C is an antioxidant - it brightens, protects against environmental damage, and supports collagen.
+Vitamin C is an antioxidant.
+It brightens, protects against environmental damage, and supports collagen.
 It doesn't accelerate cell turnover the way retinol or acids do, so it doesn't fade your tan.
 The only caveat: high concentrations of L-ascorbic acid can have a mild brightening effect that might lighten very fresh tan on the face.
 If you're worried, apply vitamin C 30 minutes after rinsing your tan or wait until day 2.

 Niacinamide + Self Tanner